mujasoft/jenkins_ai_log_analyser/README.md

 A tool that uses AI to intelligently analyze Jenkins logs by segmenting, embedding, and answering natural language questions.

-CI/CD pipelines generate massive amounts of logs — much of it repetitive, noisy, and hard to digest.
-This tool streamlines log analysis by using embeddings and a local LLM to summarize pipeline behavior, highlight failure patterns, and answer questions with context-aware insight.
+CI/CD pipelines often produce large volumes of repetitive and noisy logs that are difficult to navigate.
+This tool simplifies the analysis process by leveraging embeddings and a local LLM to summarize pipeline activity, identify failure patterns and respond to natural language queries with context-aware insights.

 ## Why This Exists